Tutorial: Enforce multifactor authentication for B2B guest users

 Under Protect, select Conditional Access.

-On the Conditional Access page, in the toolbar on the top, select New policy.
+On the Conditional Access page, in the toolbar on the top, select Create new policy.

 On the New page, in the Name textbox, type Require MFA for B2B portal access.